folio-org/edge-lti-courses/README.md

 ## Configuration

 See [edge-common](https://github.com/folio-org/edge-common) for a description of how configuration works.

-Additionally, the
+Additionally, the module has other configuration parameters that can be set.
+Some are defined in the LTI RSA256 section.
+Others include:

+- `base_url`: The URL at which this edge module will be listening.
+This is used when sending back the HTML fragment that contains information about where to fetch the list of reserves.
+This is required to handle scenarios where the module is behind reverse proxies, load balancers, TLS handlers, etc.

 ## Additional information